MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcpropertygridctrl-class.md

 ```

 ### Parameters
- [in] *bMark*
+*bMark*<br/>
- TRUE to display modified properties in bold style; FALSE to display modified properties in regular style.
+[in] TRUE to display modified properties in bold style; FALSE to display modified properties in regular style.
 The default value is TRUE.

- [in] *bRedraw*
+*bRedraw*<br/>
- TRUE to redraw the property grid control immediately; otherwise, FALSE.
+[in] TRUE to redraw the property grid control immediately; otherwise, FALSE.
 The default value is TRUE.

 ### Remarks